Last Updated on October 24, 2022 by Chris

 First of all, here are the EC-1000’s specs:

-The EC-1000 is not just available in Vintage Black; there are also a variety of other colors and finishes to choose from, with some amazing looking new ones recently announced for 2020!
+The EC-1000 is not just available in Vintage Black; there are also a variety of other colors and finishes to choose from, with some amazing-looking guitars.

-Also, some of the other available EC-1000 guitars are fitted with Seymour Duncan pickups instead of the EMGs, so if you have a preference between passive or active pickups, you have quite a number of options.
+Also, some of the other available EC-1000 guitars are fitted with Seymour Duncan or Fishman Fluence pickups instead of the EMGs, so if you have a preference between passive or active pickups, you have quite a number of options.

 Build Quality and Construction